Ben Rothwell: Bare Knuckle Fighting Championship

 On April 25, 2022, it was announced that Rothwell joined Bare Knuckle Fighting Championship.
 He won his first two fights with the promotion.

 In his third fight for the promotion, Rothwell was scheduled to face Todd Duffee at BKFC 56 on December 2, 2023.
 However, on November 30, it was announced the bout was cancelled due to Rothwell having an illness.
 The fight against Duffee was rescheduled for BKFC Knucklemania IV in Los Angeles on April 27, 2024.
 Rothwell won the fight by technical knockout after Duffee was knocked down and injured in the first round.

 Rothwell competed for the BKFC Heavyweight Championship against champion Mick Terrill on January 25, 2025 at BKFC Knucklemania V. He won the championship by knockout in the first round.
 This fight earned him another Knockout of the Night award.

 Rothwell was scheduled to face Alex Simon at BKFC 79 at RAC Arena in Perth, Australia, on July 19, 2025.
 However, the event was removed for unknown reasons.

+Rothwell attempted to defend his BKFC World Heavyweight Championship against Andrei Arlovski on February 7, 2026 at BKFC Knucklemania VI.
+The bout was their first meeting in bare‑knuckle boxing after two previous fights in mixed martial arts.
+Rothwell lost the championship by technical knockout due to a doctor stoppage in the third round.